Marketing forCriminal Defense Lawyers

 Awards, accolades, or media attention

-Some of the paid awards that you might see proudly displayed on law firm websites can be expensive and include Who’s Who Legal Awards, Martindale-Hubbell, Best Lawyers, and Super Lawyers.
+Some of the paid awards you might see proudly displayed on law firm websites can be expensive, including Who’s Who Legal Awards, Martindale-Hubbell, Best Lawyers, and Super Lawyers.

-However, there are also genuine legal awards handed out on merit all over the country, with many local awards available.
+However, there are also genuine legal awards handed out on merit throughout the country, with many local awards available.
 These provide instant credibility to a firm.

 Trey Porter Law features them prominently on the homepage.